Arrow

 Arrow uses JSON

-The format is textual and widely supported by game engines and programming languages.
+The format is widely supported by game engines, web, and programming languages.

 This structure makes project revision using VCS tools such as Git much easier.